Hans Rosling Center at the University of Washington

 What is the cost of the conference?

-The cost is $5 for UW students and $7 for everyone else.
-However, we are passionate about ensuring that everyone can attend the ARCH Conference regardless of financial ability.
-Thus, you can register using a fee-waiver option, no questions asked.
+With this said, we are passionate about ensuring that everyone can attend the ARCH Conference regardless of financial ability.
+Thus, you can register using a fee-waiver option, with no questions asked.
 You won't have to pay nor prove your financial status.

 Is lunch provided?

 Yes!
 We are providing light snacks and drip coffee from Leon Coffee House in the morning.
-Lunch at noon will consist of banh mis from Thanh Vi.
-Dessert at 3PM will be tres leches from Tres Lecheria.
+Lunch at noon will consist of banh mis from Saigon Deli.
+Dessert at 1:45PM will be tres leches from Tres Lecheria.
 This is included in the cost of the conference.

 All of our food is from local BIPOC small businesses!
-We will also accommodate for any dietary preferences, so please mention it in the RSVP form.
+If you have any dietary preferences, please mention so in the RSVP form and we would be happy to accommodate.

 Can you network with speakers?